simplex-chat/simplex-chat/edge-messaging.md

 ## Alternative flow to establish unidirectional connection

-When Alice and Bob already have a secure duplex (bi-directional) communication channel that allows conveniently send two out-of-band messages, a flow with smaller number of steps to establish the connection can be used.
+When Alice and Bob already have a secure duplex (bi-directional) communication channel that allows to conveniently send two out-of-band messages, a flow with smaller number of steps to establish the connection can be used.

 TODO

-**Altervative flow of creating unidirectional connection from Bob to Alice:**
+**Alternative flow of creating unidirectional connection from Bob to Alice:**

 ![Alternative flow of creating connection](/diagrams/edge-messaging/edge-creating-alt.svg)